 Up until now, most of the announcements came without explanation.
 This change came with a note tying the retirement of Facebook Attribution to updates in iOS 14.
 A message that appears on the Attribution page says the following:

 “Apple has announced changes related to iOS 14 that may soon impact your reporting in Facebook Attribution.
-As more people opt out of tracking on iOS 14, you may see a significant decrease in the number of reported conversions, as well as fewer impressions and clicks reported for sources off Facebook.
+As more people opt out of tracking on iOS 14, a significant decrease in the number of reported conversions is possible.
+You'll also see fewer impressions and clicks reported for sources off Facebook.
 In addition, the statistical modeling used to estimate conversions that was introduced on May 1, 2020 will soon no longer be incorporated in Facebook Attribution reporting.”

 Included in the retirement is the current Facebook Attribution UI, the Facebook Attribution API, and lines of business.